Appgate CybersecurityMay 26, 2022

 ZTNA vs. VPN: Finding the Best Secure Remote Access Option

 Virtual private networks (VPNs) have gone from business enabler to a remote access security threat.
-Organizations need secure access for all users, devices and workloads, no matter where they are located.
-Many are evaluating Zero Trust Network Access (ZTNA) as an alternative to insecure VPNs to secure connections to their network as the threat landscape evolves.
+Many organizations are evaluating Zero Trust Network Access (ZTNA) as an alternative to insecure VPNs to secure connections to their network as the threat landscape evolves.
+This blog is the second in our three-part guide to migrating from VPN to ZTNA.
+Part 1 explains why it’s time to move away from VPNs and provides a quick overview of the five steps for success.
+Part 3 outlines the steps for successful ZTNA implementation..

 VPN limitations became rapidly apparent during the pandemic as organizations rushed to secure fully remote workforces.
 Admin burdens, increased trouble tickets due to user sign-on issues, system crashes and significant security gaps proved that VPNs couldn’t secure an influx of remote users then, certainly can’t cover it now and aren’t the answer for the future.